lightning-js/blits/docs/built-in/layout.md

 ### Nesting Layouts

 It's also possible to nest layouts.
-Simple place a new `<Layout>`-tag, with it's own children in between the children of another Layout-component.
+Simply place a new `<Layout>`-tag, with it's own children in between the children of another Layout-component.
 The Layout-component itself will grow automatically with the dimensions of it's children.
 In other words, it's not required to specify a width (`w`) or height (`h`) on the `<Layout>`-tag itself.

 And of course you can nest _vertical_ Layouts inside a _horizontal_ one - and vice versa.